lsst/LDM-129/index.rst

 the computing infrastructure needed to support Commissioning, for which we use the same sizing as that for the first year of Operations.

-shows the requirements on the compute infrastructure driven by the LSST processing. summarizes the technical infrastructure necessary to meet those requirements.
+:numref:`fig-compute-growth` shows the requirements on the compute infrastructure driven by the LSST processing.
+:numref:`tab-compute-sizing` summarizes the technical infrastructure necessary to meet those requirements.

 .. _fig-compute-growth: